southpolemonkey/study_notes/english.md

-taint | contaminate or pollute bar metal server | physical server, opposite to virtual macine evict | expel someone from property
+taint | contaminate or pollute bar metal server | physical server, opposite to virtual macine evict | expel someone from property perplex | baffle | monetization | the action of earning revenue from asset ammonite | ammonite fossil spawn | strikes a chord | intimidating | frightening and scary emulate |